cedricp/openfx-CMS/Readme.md

-# CMS OpenFX plugin for Natron
+# CMS OpenFX plugin for Natron and Nuke

 This is a collection of plugin I made to :
 * Create 3D luts with a set of 2 plugins (CMSPattern and CMSBakeLut)
 * Read Magic Lantern MLV files natively (CMSMLVReader)

-Just install the package in an OpenFX plugin path (or in [NatronAppDir]/Plugin/OFX/Natron directory)
+[Natron] Just install the package in an OpenFX plugin path (or in [NatronAppDir]/Plugin/OFX/Natron directory) OR
+[All softs supporting openFX] Set the OPENFX_PLUGIN_PATH environment variable to the root path of the plugin

 # Dependencies